tomtom-international/configuration-service/README.md

 * `GET /tree? {level1}={value1} & {level2}={value2} &...`: query the search tree for a configuration, specifying
 level names and there values; this is the most commonly used method.

-* `GET /tree? levels={level1}/{level2}/... & search={value1}/{value2}/... [,{valueX}/{valueY}/...]`:
+* `GET /tree? {level1}={valueX},{valueY} & {level2}=... &...`:
-alternative syntax for the search query, which also allows for getting multiple configuration in a single call.
+extended query syntax to allow multiple searches in a single query; the response is an array of results.

 * `GET /tree/{level1}/{level2}/...`: return a specific node from the search tree (hardly ever used).

 The configuration of the service is fetched from a URI specified in the properties file called

-    application-configuration-data.properties
+    configuration-service.properties

 Normally you would use the search capability of the service to find the best matching node, based on hierarchical search criteria, which falls back to parent nodes for missing entries:

-    GET /tree?{level1}={value1}&{level2}={value2}&...

-The search path is now provided as a query parameter and the order of the node levels is defined by 'levels' (each node level in the configuration has a name).
+    GET /tree? {level1}={value1} & {level2}={value2} & ...

 The returned result is the value of the leaf of the deepest node matching the search criteria:

+    {
-    {"parameters" : [{"key": "{key1}", "value": "{value1}"}, ...],
+      "parameters" : [{"key": "{key1}", "value": "{value1}"}, ...],
-    "matched" : "{path-of-deepest-node-that-matched}"}

-The "matched" value indicates which node provided the parameters.
-This may be an exact match of the search path in the query, or any node above it (if path as partially matched).

-You can get multiple configurations at once by using a alternative search syntax which uses the reserved parameter names `levels` and `search` and supplying more than 1 query string after `search=` all separated by a `,`, like this:
+      "searched"   : "{original terms used in search}", "matched"    : "{actual matches in search tree}" }

+The `parameters` are the key-value pairs you would normally be interested in.
+They were returned from the matched node in the search tree.
+The `matched` attribute specifies the node in the search tree that was found.
+The `searched` attribute contains the (original) search terms used in the search.

+You can get multiple configurations at once by separating search terms for levels by comma's.
+For every search, the next value of each level is used.
+If you omit values for levels, like `level1=value1,value2 & level2=onlyone`, the last value for that level is simply reused for subsequent searches.
+If you want to specify an empty search term, only provide the comma, but omit the value itself.

+For example:

+    GET /tree? service=traffic,sys & model=luxuri & device=123

+will first search for `service=traffic & model=luxuri & device=123` followed by a search
+for `service=sys & model=luxuri & device=123`

+Alternatively:

-    GET /tree?levels=level1/level2/... & search=term1/term2/... , other1/other2/...
+    GET /tree? service=traffic,sys & model=luxuri, & device=123,

+will first search for `service=traffic & model=luxuri & device=123` followed by a search
+for `service=sys` (with empty strings for `model` and `device`).

 The result of a multi-query request is a JSON array of results, with the elements in the same order as the sub-queries that were specified.